Gbps/se-rust-client/README.md

   * Basically, you can think of these like 8 simultaneous transfers, where each individual transfer can mark itself as completed when it's received
   * This is because UDP is not a reliable protocol, so out of order and lost fragments need to be marked and recovered from.
 * When sending over a set of, for example, 4 fragments (fragment size = 256, total size = 1024), it will send over a free subchannel (starts at 0).
 Then when the receiver gets it, it will mark the 0th index bit in its `reliable_state` on its next packet it sends off.
 Then, when the sender sends the next 4 fragments, it will send it over the next free subchannel (index 1).
 This will repeat with the sender rotating the free subchannels and the receiver flipping the bit in the reliable state.

+# Signon: CONNECTED -> NEW

+So, now that we've authenticated and connected and formed a netchannel, the first thing the client must do is send a set signon message to set the signon to `CONNECTED`.
+This initiates the server to send the set of reliable netmessages to get the player ready to spawn in on their side.

+Here are all of the messages sent in the reliable (subchannel) buffer:

+* svc_Print - Prints some general info about the server to the client's console:

+  * ```
+    Counter-Strike: Global Offensive
+    Map: de_dust2
+    Players: 1 (0 bots) / 20 humans
+    Build: 8012
+    Server Number: 88
+    ```

+* svc_CmdKeyValues - `TODO`

+* svc_ServerInfo - Contains info about the entity classes and some additional things like the map name and skybox name.
+Mostly just misc things.

+  * ```
+     Server Info: protocol: 13770 server_count: 88 is_dedicated: true is_hltv: false is_redirecting_to_proxy_relay: false c_os: 119 map_crc: 282161188 client_crc: 1473533612 string_table_crc: 0 max_clients: 64 max_classes: 283 player_slot: 0 tick_interval: 0.015625 game_dir: "csgo" map_name: "de_dust2" map_group_name: "" sky_name: "nukeblank" host_name: "Counter-Strike: Global Offensive" ugc_map_id: 0
+    ```

+* net_Tick - Synchronize the server's tick count

+* net_SetConVar - A message containing all of the replicated convars set by the server:

+  * ```
+     DEBUG se_client::source::gamelogic  > Set ConVar: [name=bot_autodifficulty_threshold_high] [value=0]
+     DEBUG se_client::source::gamelogic  > Set ConVar: [name=cash_team_win_by_defusing_bomb] [value=2700]
+     [...]
+    ```

+* svc_CreateStringTable - a create string table message for each of the string tables on the server, including its data

+  * downloadables
+  * modelprecache
+  * genericprecache
+  * soundprecache
+  * decalprecache
+  * instancebaseline
+  * lightstyles
+  * userinfo
+  * dynamicmodel
+  * server_query_info
+  * ExtraParticleFilesTable
+  * ParticleEffectNames
+  * EffectDispatch
+  * VguiScreen
+  * Materials
+  * InfoPanel
+  * Scenes
+  * Movies
+  * GameRulesCreation

+* svc_SignonState - Sets the client's signon state from CONNECTED to NEW.

+# Signon (client): CONNECTED (old) -> NEW (new)

+When the above finishes, next the client calls `SendClientInfo` which constructs a `CCLCMsg_ClientInfo` to send to the server.
+Fields here include:

+- the SendTable CRC
+- The "server count" (kind of like a uid for this particular attempt to connect)
+- is_hltv
+- is_replay
+- friends id (from steam)
+- friends name (from steam)
+- any custom files (sprays)

+Then the client sends a `net_SignonState` for `NEW` containing the spawn_count from the last `net_SignonState` received.
+This must always be sent on new signon updates, else the server will force a reconnect.

+Unfortunately, there is no good way to calculate the send tables CRC on the client.

+# Signon (server): NEW (old) -> PRESPAWN (new)

+Server verifies the class tables CRC to match its own.
+If it's invalid (aka the client binary is out of date) it will disconnect with `Server uses different class tables`.
+This is what spawned me to write the `crcgrab.exe` project which signature scans for the class table crc value and then ReadProcessMemory's it from a real csgo.exe instance.

+Server sends the signon data buffer to the client.
+This signon data is the same thing sent to all clients.
+It consists of every call to `BroadcastMessage` with `IsInitMessage` set made by the server during this map load.
+This catches up the client to everything that happened.
+I am not convinced there are any packets marked with `FLAG_INIT_MESSAGE` right now in the engine.

+The server sends a signon state `PRESPAWN` to client.